opencog/learn/README-Natural.md

     See `man byobu` for details.

 * **12)** Processing.
-    Change directory to (your private copy of) the `run/2-word-pairs` directory, and start tmux/byobu by running `run-shells.sh`.
+    Change directory to the `run/2-word-pairs` directory, and start tmux/byobu by running `run-shells.sh`.

     If all went well, you should find that the cogserver is running in the `cogsrv` tmux terminal.
 It should be sitting at the guile